 The Lennard 4WD track is well worth the drive, but be aware that it does get closed once the rain hits, to avoid substantial damage to the track.

 An hour and a half south of Perth, 10 minutes drive from the coast lies Martins Tank.
 It’s another DPAW camp site, set amongst the peppermint trees.

 This was done up in 2013, and caters for tents, caravans and camper trailers.
 Camp fires are permitted in season, and fees are $10 per person per night.

-This camp site must be booked online in advance, which you can do here.
+This camp site must be booked online in advance.

 The last, but certainly not least camp site near Perth is Wellington Dam.
 At just over 2 hours south of Perth its a great drive to an even better location.
 Potters Gorge is the formal DPAW camp site, which has recently been refurbished and caters for a number of campers.
 This site however, gets extremely busy very quickly.

 If you have a 4WD, there are plenty of other camp sites around the dam if you are prepared to do a bit of driving.
 Even on a popular long weekend, we had no issues finding a handful of good campsites along the banks of Wellington Dam, and ended up camping in a beautiful location.